rigetti/pyquil/docs/source/apidocs/simulators.rst

 ==========

 QVMs promise to behave like a real QPU.
-However, under-the-hood there is usually a simulation that has fewer constraints than a physical device.
+However, under-the-hood there is usually a simulation that has fewer constraints than a physical quantum processor.
 For example, in a wavefunction (or statevector) simulation, you can directly inspect amplitudes and probabilities.